elfsternberg/git-linter/README.rst

 Acknowledgements
 ----------------

 `Git lint` started life as a simple pre-commit hook.
-Most of the changes since were inspired by Steve Pulec's *`Why You Need a Git Pre-Commit Hook and Why Most Are Wrong`_ ,* as well as just my own needs as a software developer.
+Most of the changes since were inspired by Steve Pulec's *`Why You Need a Git Pre-Commit Hook and Why Most Are Wrong

-.. _Why You Need a Git Pre-Commit Hook and Why Most Are Wrong: https://dzone.com/articles/why-your-need-git-pre-commit
+<https://dzone.com/articles/why-your-need-git-pre-commit>`_*, as well as just my own needs
+as a software developer.

 Disclaimer